Who We Are

 Residence Application Deadline

 Residence applications open on February 15 and the deadline is June 30.
-Applications received after June 30 will not be eligible for the first-year guarantee, but will be placed on a waitlist.
+Applications received after June 30 will be placed on a waitlist.

 International Student Info

 It’s not about where you’re coming from, it’s about where you’re going.
 As a UVic student, you’ll pursue your academic goals while sharing your unique perspective and learning about Canadian culture.
 We offer undergraduate degree programs for students coming directly from high school or transferring from other post-secondary institutions, as well as a variety of quality graduate degree programs.

 English Language Requirement